biandh/KDDCup2021_WikiKG90M_OhMyGod/examples/lsc/wikikg90m/README.md

-# Baseline code for Wikikg90m
+# Entry code for Wikikg90m

 Please refer to the **[OGB-LSC paper](https://arxiv.org/abs/2103.09430)** for the detailed setting.